clercjs/clerc/README.md

 ## Why using Clerc?

-Clerc uses [`type-flag`](https://github.com/privatenumber/type-flag) to parse arguments.
+Clerc uses [`@clerc/parser`](https://github.com/clercjs/clerc/blob/main/packages/parser) to parse arguments.
 It is strongly-typed, which brings you better DX.
-It is powerful(supports custom type) and quite small!
+It is powerful(supports custom type) and quite small and performant!

-And clerc uses [`lite-emit`](https://github.com/so1ve/lite-emit) to emit events.
-It is a event emitter library but with better type support.

-The whole bundled and minified `@clerc/core` package is only 10KB (ignored types), which is much smaller than yargs, commander, CAC and oclif :)

-## Why naming "Clerc"?

-Hiroki Osame's [`cleye`](https://github.com/privatenumber/cleye) is an awesome tool for building CLI apps.
-Its name sounds quite nice, so I also found an English name `Clerc` for this package =)

 ## 📝 License